SqrtWasTaken/youtube-thing/README.md

-Count total video length for all channels in an OPML file (excluding livestreams)
+Count total video length for all channels in an OPML file (excluding livestreams) for some number of days.
+Use if you want to know which channels spam the most.

 ## Setup